Devarasen/Coding-Quiz_module4_DS/README.md

 Follow instructions:

 a.
-Click start quiz and question will appear.
+Click start quiz button and questions will be rendered.

 b.
 Answer question and the next question will be presented.
-A total of 7 questions will be presented.
+A total of 8 questions will be presented.

 c.
 Answer all questions within the time limit of 60 seconds.
 10 seconds will be deducted from the timer for every wrong answer.